 over the constant $R=N_A \cdot k_b$, the activities

-from equation (\ref{kapparelationequilibrium}) and the zero point Energies $G_x^0$ (see also \cite{kuemmel} eqn.
-(1)).
-Through that notation we can find a vector $\gamma\in \mathbb{R}^n$ for the potentials of the individual spezies depending on their concentrations and stoichiometric coefficient, such that we obtain
+and the zero point energies $G_x^0$ (see also \cite{kuemmel} eqn.
+(1)) where we assume component wise $y_1=(y_A,y_B,0,0)$ and $y_2=(0,0,y_C,y_D)$.
+By carrying out the logarithm in eqn. (\ref{gibbsenthalpie}) we can find a vector $\gamma\in \mathbb{R}^n$ for the potentials of the individual species depending on their concentrations and stoichiometric coefficient, such that we obtain

-as the differential energy between the complexes for the current temperature and spezies concentrations.
+as the differential energy between the complexes for the current temperature and species concentrations.